-On the second full day in Cairns, we booked a tour to Green Island and the Great Barrier Reef.
+Cairns is the getaway to the Barrier Reef, among other places.
+Ie booked a tour to Green Island and the Great Barrier Reef.
 According to the brochure, Green Island is a beautiful 6000 year old coral cay located in the Great Barrier Reef Marine Park.

 It’s a 45 minute boat ride to Green Island from Cairns.
 The boat ride to Green Island was peaceful, even a whale paid us a visit, checked us out and went on his merry way.

 The ride from Green Island to the Barrier Reef was exhilarating.
 Let’s just say it was a choppy ride-really, really choppy, knuckle white choppy.
 Even the crew had to hold on.
 I like speed boats, but that day my knuckles really were white.
 I was on the top deck, and couldn’t have moved if I wanted to, and believe me I didn’t.
-I clung to the railing with both hands, and didn’t let go.
+I clung to the railing with both hands, and didn’t let go until long after the boat stopped moving.

-Green Island is isolated, but there are plenty of snorkeling and scuba diving opportunities.
-Peaceful and serene, and cut off from the rest of the world, it’s a perfect place to commune with nature.
+It is isolated, but there are plenty of snorkeling and scuba diving opportunities.
+Peaceful and serene, and cut off from the rest of the world, it’s a perfect place to commune with nature, and just relax, savor a cup of coffee, take a deep breath and enjoy.

 After Green Island, it was on to the Great Barrier Reef.
-The boat docked along a pontoon, and we spent the rest of the day there.
-While the crew cooked our lunch, it was time to scuba dive, snorkel, a helicopter ride, or a ride in a semi submersible to view the reef.
+The boat docked along a pontoon, and we spend the rest of the day there.
+While the crew cooked our lunch, it was time to scuba dive, snorkel, take a helicopter ride, or a trip in a semi submersible to view the reef.
 I tried snorkeling once, but the water tastes terrible.
 Yes, I know you’re not supposed to drink the water.

 I did go in the semi submersible, twice, because it was so incredible.
-I have never seen anything like the reef before, the vitality and variety of the life below was astounding.
+I have never seen anything like the reef before, the vitality and variety of the life below was astounding, because of the continuous movement of life, it seemed to dance.
 There are a few pictures, but they are cloudy, shooting through a thick pane of murky glass is not the best way to get great pictures.
 But I found Nemo.
 I really did.

 More next week.